Russell Bowers: Refusal to overturn the 2020 presidential election in Arizona

-Bowers, despite being a strong Republican along party lines, refused to cooperate with President Trump, Rudy Giuliani and their unconstitutional attempts to overturn the 2020 presidential election in Arizona.
-Bowers publicly stated that there was no evidence whatsoever of election fraud that would otherwise mandate rejection of the results of the 2020 United States presidential election in Arizona.
+After Donald Trump's loss in the 2020 U.S. presidential election, Bowers refused to cooperate with Trump and Rudy Giuliani in their attempts to overturn the results in Arizona.
+Bowers publicly stated that there was no evidence whatsoever of election fraud that would otherwise mandate rejection of the results in Arizona.
 On June 21, 2022, Bowers testified before the House January 6 committee.
 As part of his testimony, Bowers stated that when he asked Rudy Giuliani for evidence regarding election fraud claims, Giuliani responded, "We have lots of theories, we just don't have the evidence".